Zhong0x29a/zhong0x29a.github.io/_pages/about.md

 Publications
 ======
-- CVPR 2025, Towards Stable and Storage-efficient Dataset Distillation: Matching Convexified Trajectory. *Wenliang Zhong, Haoyu Tang1*, Qinghai Zheng, Mingzhu Xu, Yupeng Hu, Weili Guan*
+- [CVPR 2025 Poster], Towards Stable and Storage-efficient Dataset Distillation: Matching Convexified Trajectory. *Wenliang Zhong, Haoyu Tang1*, Qinghai Zheng, Mingzhu Xu, Yupeng Hu, Weili Guan*

 This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 Incidentally, these same features make it a great template for anyone that needs to show off a professional template!